zhullyb/blog/source/_posts/change-your-firefox-icon-into-a-bluedoge.md

 # This script will change icon of you Firefox Browser into a bluedoge
 # Depend on imagemagick
-# Remember to run it without root authority

 cd ~
 curl https://www.mozilla.org/media/img/logos/firefox/logo-nightdoge-lg-high-res.14f40a7985fe.png > logo-nightdoge-lg-high-res.14f40a7985fe.png